-We all know you grow a bump and your boobs get bigger, but what else happens to your body when you’re pregnant?
+We all know you grow a bump and your boobs get bigger, but what other body changes in pregnancy can you expect?

 Pregnancy involves so much more than just your baby growing inside you; it affects every system in your body.
 Changes can occur at any time in pregnancy, and for some women they continue all the way through.